stakecube/stakecubecoin-archive/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `lightpaycoind` for your own use.
+You can ignore this section if you are building `stakecubed` for your own use.

-lightpaycoind/lightpaycoin-cli binaries are not included in the lightpaycoin-Qt.app bundle.
+stakecubed/stakecube-cli binaries are not included in the stakecube-Qt.app bundle.

-If you are building `lightpaycoind` or `lightpaycoin-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `stakecubed` or `stakecube-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: